Technological Birth relates to the interventions.

 The independent classes are great to attended, if they are offered in your area.
 They do not provide continuity of care, but they do inform you and prepare you with techniques that focus on scientific birth.
 Calmbirth and Hypnobirthing Australia are two popular options.

-An independent breastfeeding education class with the Australian Breastfeeding Association (ABA) is invaluable.
+An independent breastfeeding education class is invaluable.

 Birth Doulas and Postpartum Doulas